pryley/site-reviews/readme.txt

 - Added product schema price options
 - Added proxy header support for IP detection
 - Added [Rebusify integration](https://rebusify.com?ref=105) to sync reviews to the blockchain
+- Added setting to choose the name format of the review author
 - Added setting to choose which blacklist to use
 - Added setting to limit review submissions
 - Added widget icons in the WordPress customizer